hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 ![all_custom_tools](assets/chat_disposition_2.png)
 <br/><br/>

 Custom chat dispositions can be configured in the business settings under the business page.
-More on that [here]()

 This chat disposition data is shown as a part of the chat history when viewing the chat on the businesses/teams pages.
 <br/><br/>